Communities developing resources and competencies for using their languages

 SIL's dedication to language development past and present

-Translation specialists support language communities in gaining access to information and literature from other languages and cultures.
+Translation Specialists and Exegetical Advisors support language communities in gaining access to information and literature from other languages and cultures.

 In addition, SIL requires the following additional training, to be completed before undertaking significant work in relevant areas of responsibility: